itsMaxio/local-docs/docs/opnsense/wireguard/connecting-to-vps.md

    ping 10.10.10.2
    ```

-3. From the VPS, ping the Ubuntu server behind OPNsense:
+3. From the VPS, ping the another subnet behind OPNsense:

    ```bash
    ping 10.10.20.2
    ```

-4. From the Ubuntu server, ping the VPS:
+4. From the example server behind OPNsense, ping the VPS:

    ```bash
    ping 10.10.10.1
    ```

 If you see a **handshake** in `wg show` and successful pings, the connection is working!

----

-This guide ensures that WireGuard is properly configured with **OPNsense as a peer**, **VPS as the server**, and access to the **Ubuntu server behind OPNsense**.
-Let me know if you need further assistance! 🚀

----

-You can copy and paste this Markdown content into any Markdown editor or file (e.g., `.md`).
-Let me know if you need further adjustments!